hackmysql/website/content/mlrd-dynamodb-compatible-api-on-mysql.md

 title: "mlrd: DynamoDB-Compatible API on MySQL"
 tags: ["mysql", "mlrd"]
 comments: true
+params:
+  description: "mlrd (\"mallard\") is a DynamoDB-compatible API that runs on MySQL."
 ---

 Introducing [`mlrd`](https://mlrd.tech/) ("mallard") to the world: a DynamoDB-compatible API on MySQL.